ariellyrycs/port-search-task/README.md

 # Port search

-Create .env file out of the .env.example
+This is a project that help visualize transportation ships between different cities consumer xeneta api.

-You shold also append api key to access the api
+Create .env file out of the .env.example and append api key to access the API

 ``` API_KEY="YOUR API KEY" ```